 The World Snowboard Tour is structured to enable riders on all levels, from amateurs to professionals, compete on one global tour.
 All riders competing in World Snowboard Tour events are awarded ranking points for their individual final placements ranked on the World Snowboarding Points Lists, in their respective disciplines.
 Over 3000 riders compete each year on the tour at over 200 events to collect points toward their ranking and develop their competitive riding skills.

 The World Snowboard Tour recognizes three main freestyle disciplines:

 3. Big Air

-An important aspect of the World Snowboard Tour (and a valuable incentive to riders) is the seamless rookie-to-pro structure allowing younger talent to climb the ranks and develop their career as a professional snowboarder.
-Young riders can start out competing on the regional or national level (Tier 1 events), work their way up to compete on the international level (Tier 2) and ultimately compete at the elite international level (Tier 3).
+An important aspect of the World Snowboard Tour – and a valuable incentive to riders – is the seamless rookie-to-pro structure allowing younger talent to climb the competitive ranks, developing their career as a professional snowboarder.
+Young riders start out competing on the Regional or National level, and work their way up to the International level and ultimately, the Elite level.

 The World Snowboard Tour is built on a 4-Tier structure and categorizes events into Regional, National, International and Elite levels accordingly.
 The World Snowboard Tour event level categorization denotes the significance of the event based on a global scale; the number of the WSPL points obtainable; the overall quality of the event; the calibre of the rider field which is determined by cross reference against the WSPL ranking(s); and the level of competition, where Regional is the lowest level event category and Elite is the highest.